-Building networks and growing a referral base should begin before you move into private practice.
+Building networks, growing a referral base and finding private surgical lists should begin before you move into private practice.

 Being part of a strong medical community will present opportunities.
-Having general practitioners and/or physicians that trust and respect you will also encourage referrals which will bring new patients.
+Having surgeons, general practitioners and/or physicians that trust and respect you will also encourage referrals which will bring new patients.